 |Luke Paschall Bio|

-Under his direction, the Red Wolves’ receiving corps and special teams units have both excelled, helping the team break the school record for total offense and scoring offense while ranking among the top teams in the nation in numerous special teams’ statistical categories the last two seasons.
+Under his direction, the Red Wolves' receiving corps and special teams units have both excelled, helping the team break the school record for total offense and scoring offense while ranking among the top teams in the nation in numerous special teams' statistical categories the last three seasons.
+Paschall has been a part of A-State's coaching staff that has compiled 24 victories, won two Sun Belt Conference championships and made three bowl-game appearances.

 His 2015 receiving corp was responsible 154 of the team's 207 receptions, producing 2,192 combined yards for a squad that finished the season with the fifth most passing yards in school history.
 The group also recorded 19 receiving touchdowns, including Second Team All-Sun Belt Conference selection Tres Houston with a school-record-tying 10.
 He also coached First Team All-SBC selection J.D.
 McKissic, who signed as a free agent with the NFL's Atlanta Falcons, for the final two years of his career.
 McKissic stands as the Sun Belt Conference's all-time leader in receptions and A-State's all-time leader in receiving yards.
 The 2015 season also saw sophomore Dijon Paschal earn Honorable Mention All-SBC honors, giving the Red Wolves three all-conference wideouts.